Bai people (South Sudan)

 The Bai people are an ethnic group speaking the Bai language in South Sudan.
 The Bai language is a Niger–Congo language.
-Several thousand persons belong to this group.
+There are several thousand Bai.
 The Bai people mostly inhabit the Southern Sudanese state of Western Bahr el Ghazal.

+Their population declined likely due to centuries of slave raids and invasions.

+Religion

+Little is known about the Bai peoples' religion, but it can be assumed that they practice traditional African religion.
+Many have converted to Islam.